blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 +++
-title = "Preschool Coding Classes in Charlottesville" heading = "Coding Group Classes for Preschools" description = "At Blue Ridge Boost, we teach the coding to preschoolers using an attractive graphical interface.
+title = "Preschool Coding Classes in Charlottesville" heading = "Coding Group Classes for Preschools" description = "At Blue Ridge Boost, we teach coding to preschoolers using an attractive graphical interface.
 Find out more about our in-person coding classes!"
 +++